jyablonski/doqs/src/content/docs/architecture/nba_project.md

 ### 2. dbt Transformations

 - Models source data into Fact and Dimension tables, followed by Prep and Mart layers
-- Implements [dbt-expectations](https://github.com/metaplane/dbt-expectations) for data quality tests
+- Utilizes [dbt-expectations](https://github.com/metaplane/dbt-expectations) for data quality tests
 - Prep layer isolates and validates transformed models early, preventing data quality issues from propagating to the Mart layer and downstream services
 - Mart layer feeds both the REST API & Frontend Dashboard
 - Ran via ECS Fargate as part of the daily pipeline orchestrated with AWS Step Functions